SaltyMole/ft_transcendence/magic_mouse/controller/README.controller.md

 - First and main source of both knowledge and infrastructure was the **LabElec of 42Paris** and the support of the **42Chips** association's members.
 - As we use a clone of the Arduino Leonardo MCU, https://docs.arduino.cc was our main source of official documentation.
-- In the same way, https://forum.arduino.cc and similar forums helped a great deal at every steps and layer of this part of the project.
+- In the same way, https://forum.arduino.cc and similar forums helped a great deal at every stepts and layer of this part of the project.
-- AI models such as Claude were used to debug both hardware and software, as well as to help write part of this document.
+- IA models such as Claude were used to debug both hardware and software, as well as to help write part of this document.